mtsonkova/Guru99-EComerce-Project-Playwright-JS/README.md

 **Test cases to automate:**
  - Manual test cases authored by me.
  - Test cases, provided by Guru99 as part of their timeboxed live project demo.
 Tests, related to database changes will be excluded.

+The challange with this project is that some sections, buttons, message placeholders are shared between different sections.
+For example:
+the header and footer are visible on all sections -> product catalog, shopping cart, etc.
+The 3 buttons ADD TO CART, Add to Wishlist, Add to Compare are visible on products catalogue as well as on product details pages.